The Links Between Alcoholism and Depression

 - Chronic aches

 Alcohol and depression are closely linked.
 The truth is that drug and alcohol dependence are closely intertwined with mental health conditions.
 Many who struggle with those conditions often develop a substance abuse habit as a means of trying to self-medicate.
-For those addicts and alcoholics who suffer from a dual diagnosis with depression, treatment and maintenance can be a slippery slope if we are not fully aware of our limitations with medications.
+For someone struggling with alcohol abuse and simultaneous depression diagnosis, professional treatment and maintenance will be crucial for a successful recovery.

-For those of us who are trying to maintain and nurture a healthy sober life, adding depression into the mix, or any co-occurring disorder for that matter can really throw flies into the ointment if we aren’t aware of how these symptoms will affect us.
+For those who are trying to maintain and nurture a healthy sober life, adding depression into the mix, or any co-occurring disorder for that matter can make this recovery process more difficult if they are not aware of how their symptoms will affect them.

 What Are The Signs Of Alcohol Use Disorder?